Find Your Perfect School

 - An online Associate in Elementary Education can be a standalone degree that opens doors to employment as a private tutor, teacher assistant, or childcare worker.
 But a bachelor’s degree will make your opportunities for career advancement even better.

 - Take advantage of opportunities for hands-on learning in elementary education settings when pursuing an associate degree.
-Not only will it strengthen your practical skills but lay the foundation for professional success.
+Not only will it strengthen your practical skills, but it will also lay the foundation for professional success.